Faststunnel/FastStunnel/README.md

 Unlock sites within seconds, take care of your Internet privacy, hide your location, and get protection from malicious websites.

 No special configuration is required; all you need is a valid FastStunnel account and you can get started immediately.
 We do encrypt all your connections from browser to target site to prevent anyone from stealing your personal information, this also prevents other people from knowing what you are doing.

+FastStunnel VPN is a super VPN, Hotspot, you can Browsec any blocking sites like Google™.
+FastStunnel VPN is Betternet, Turbo VPN to use.
+ExpressVPN to you, touch VPN please.

+If our VPN have any issue or bug, you can use Hola，ZenMate，TunnelBear，Hotspot ，Browsec VPN，BetternetGom, Touch VPN, DotVPN, Tunnello, UltraSurf Security, anonymoX,  Hide My Ass, skyZIP, Tor, FreeMyBrowser, CyberGhost, Green VPN, Express VPN, Windscribe, VPN Master, Turbo VPN instead.

+If our proxy have any issue, use Proxy SwitchyOmega, Proxy SwitchySharp, FoxyProxy, GeoProxy, Proxy List instead please.

 Enjoy our premium VPN service.